Motion-Aware Animatable Gaussian Avatars Deblurring

 \section{Conclusion}

-In this paper, we introduced a novel approach for reconstructing sharp 3D human avatars from blurry video frames.
-By extending the traditional 2D motion blur process into a 3D-aware blur formation model, our method jointly optimizes sub-frame motion representations while learning a canonical 3DGS human avatar model.
-To establish a benchmark for this task, we provided a synthetic dataset derived from the ZJU-MoCap dataset and a real-captured dataset acquired using a 360-degree hybrid-exposure camera system.
-Extensive evaluations demonstrate that our approach outperforms existing baselines.
+In this paper, a novel approach is presented for reconstructing sharp 3D human avatars from blurry video frames.
+By extending the traditional 2D motion blur formulation into a 3D-aware blur formation model, the proposed method jointly optimizes sub-frame motion representations while learning a canonical 3DGS human avatar model.
+To establish a benchmark for this task, both a synthetic dataset derived from the ZJU-MoCap and a real-captured dataset are provided.
+Extensive evaluations demonstrate that the proposed model consistently outperforms existing baselines.